costomato/flyprosper/README.md

-# Flyprosper
+# Xorvix

-This is the company website for Flyprosper.
+This is the company website for Xorvix (formerly Flyprosper).